jewelsofthought/neshama/site/posts/parashot/Balak.md

 22:30] He opened Balaam’s eyes, just as He opened the mouth of the donkey.
 Although the Lord, who is King over all, opens Balaam’s eyes to see the angel (v30), He never opens his ears to hear Him (nor the donkey’s) speak.
 There is also the aspect of hearing – and understanding.
 For the donkey understood and answered Balaam quite clearly.

 22:32] The angel now speaks to Balaam, using similar language as the donkey.
-[Does it say that?].
+[Does the text say that?].
 As telepathy is a modern word, perhaps the more ancient and accurate word would have been “angelic communication”.
 But why was Balaam thwarting the Lord’s wishes, when he had been instructed to go with them?
 And if he had G-d's permission, why was the Angel sent to kill him?
 And if the sentence was capital punishment – what was the mortal sin that Balaam had committed?
 Was he being punished for or by killing him, would prevent, the heinous act of cursing the tribe of Israel – of whom he was not a member, and who was being coerced by a powerful king to act?
 It seems that the sentence was rather servere, and if the sentence was that severe, how could the donkey’s seeing the angel have saved Balaam?
 How is that just the fact the she saw the Angel was sufficient to annul his punishment?

 Balaam then offers to return, unaware of the Lord’s wrath, until the Angel announces it.